MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 - `MvxRelativeLayout`, `MvxFrameLayout` and `MvxTableLayout` were removed as they were memory inefficient (nothing we can do to improve that).
 - If you were declaring any view on your .axml files which prefix is "Mvx..." using the entire namespace, then you might see your app breaking.
 This is because namespaces have changed for many views.
 Just remove the namespace and leave the widget name.
 - `IMvxRecyclerViewHolder` now has a new property: `int Id { get; set; }`, which contains the LayoutId being used.
+- `MvxWakefulBroadcastReceiver` was removed, as it was deprecated by the platform.
+- The interface `IMvxTemplateSelector` has a new property: `int ItemTemplateId { get; set; }` which will be filled with the default LayoutId or the one you set by .axml using the item template attr.

 ### WPF
 - `MvxBaseWpfViewPresenter` and `MvxSimpleWpfViewPresenter` were removed.
 It is highly recommended that you migrate to `MvxWpfViewPresenter`.